 - Seven appearances at Lincoln Center for the Performing Arts

-Appeared on WNBC, PBS and WCBS television in New York City and WGPR in Detroit
+- Appearances on WNBC-TV, WCBS-TV, PBS in New York and WGPR-TV in Detroit

-Received the keys to the City of Detroit and a High Commendation for the City of Los Angeles for tours of those cities
+Receipt of Key to City of Detroit and a High Commendation from the City of Los Angeles

 Proclamations, Honors and Awards

 October 2014 – Proclamation from Mayor Mike Spano representing the City of Yonkers in recognition of YTI’s 40th anniversary and grand reopening in downtown Yonkers

 October 2014 – Certificate of Appreciation presented by National Association of University Women for YTI’s participation in their 64th Northeast Sectional Conference

 June 2013 – Proclamation from Mayor Mike Spano representing the City of Yonkers in recognition of YTI’s 40th annual recital

 April 2013 – Proclamation from Mayor Mike Spano in tribute to YTI and “its dedicated and selfless individuals, who have truly made a different in the lives of others”

 October 2010 – Westchester County Board of Legislators proclamation recognizing YTI for their role in serving the community and the people of Westchester County